CyberSource/cybersource-rest-client-ruby/docs/TaxesApi.md

 void_tax_request = CyberSource::VoidTaxRequest.new # VoidTaxRequest |

-id = "id_example" # String | The tax ID returned from a previous request.
+id = 'id_example' # String | The tax ID returned from a previous request.

 begin